-The IRS has issued guidance (Notice 2021-41) again extending the safe harbor deadlines for establishing that construction has begun and is continuous for the Section 45 renewable electricity production tax credit (PTC) and the Section 48 energy investment tax credit (ITC).
+The IRS has issued guidance (Notice 2021-05) extending the safe harbor deadlines for establishing that construction has begun and is continuous on offshore or federal land projects qualifying for the Section 45 renewable electricity production tax credit (PTC) and the Section 48 energy investment tax credit (ITC).

 The PTC and ITC were extended under the Consolidated Appropriations Act in December.
 Construction on qualified PTC projects must now generally begin before Jan.
 1, 2022, and taxpayers can elect to claim the ITC in lieu of the PTC for project that began construction by this date.
 The credit for wind under the PTC and ITC is reduced by 40% for construction beginning in 2021.
 The full 30% credit for solar property under Section 48 is only available for construction that began by the end of 2019.
 The credit is reduced to 26% for construction beginning by the end of 2022 and 22% for construction beginning in 2023.